BestTimesToVisit.com Logo

 nature

-Escape the light pollution of cities and immerse yourself in the inky blackness of the Great Basin.
-This park boasts some of the darkest skies in the contiguous United States, offering unparalleled views of the Milky Way and distant galaxies.
-Consider attending a ranger-led astronomy program for an even more insightful experience.
+Escape the light pollution of cities and immerse yourself in the celestial spectacle of Great Basin.
+This park boasts some of the darkest skies in the contiguous United States, offering an unparalleled view of the Milky Way.
+Consider joining a ranger-led astronomy program for an even more insightful experience.

 Best time: Apr-Oct